TrifonT/WaterSortSolver/README.md

 # WaterSortCpp

-This is a simple yet very fast solver for the Water Sort puzzle.
-It uses the a* algorithm to in order to find a solution.
+This is a simple yet very fast solver for the Water Sort puzzle using the a* algorithm.
-The heuristic function it uses in order to find the distance from the solved state is not perfect, therefore in some rare cases the solution found is not optimal - the one with the fewer steps.

 ## Example usage